spacecloud-io/space-learn/content/Space Cloud/basics/rest-to-graphql.md

 ---
 title: Rest to GraphQL in minutes
-description: Lets see how to add a GraphQL layer on top of our restful services instantly
+description: Let's see how to add a GraphQL layer on top of our restful services instantly
 date: 2020-01-21T00:00:00+05:30
 draft: false
 weight: 4